LGBT Surrogacy is a Great Way to Have a Child You Have a Biological Connection To

 - What makes you stand out from other agencies?

-Now that you’ve selected a medical center or agency it’s time to pick your egg donor and get on the list for a surrogate.
-Selecting the egg donor is usually fast because medical centers and agencies have lists of available donors and often also have an Egg Bank where you can select and withdraw eggs when you’re ready.
+Once you’ve selected a medical center or agency, pick your egg donor and get on the list for a surrogate.
+It is noteworthy that California is an LGBT community friendly state and offers many great surrogacy agencies.
+Selecting the egg donor is usually fast because medical centers and agencies have lists of available donors.
+They often also have an Egg Bank where you can select and withdraw eggs when you’re ready.
 Egg donors usually have extensive biographies on files but you usually don’t meet the donor, especially if you’re using banked eggs.

-Finding the right surrogate can take longer and it’s a real matching process, you have to be comfortable with her and she has to like and be comfortable with you.
-This is the woman who will be carrying your child, finding the right one who is responsible and makes you feel comfortable is worth the wait.
-When your team is in place it’s just a matter of before your dream of a family of your own comes true.
+Finding the right surrogate can take longer and it’s a real matching process.
+This means, you have to be comfortable with her and she has to like and be comfortable with you.
+This is the woman who will be carrying your child.
+So, finding the right one who is responsible and makes you feel comfortable is worth the wait.
+When your team is in place it’s just a matter of time before your dream of a family of your own comes true.

-RSMC is a complete, physician run medical center.
+RSMC is a complete, physician run medical center and surrogacy agency from California.
 We have all the services required for LGBT people, or anybody, to build a family.
-For more information on our gay friendly surrogacy program, or any of our other programs, please contact us at firstname.lastname@example.org.
+For more information on our LGBT surrogacy program and/or other programs, please contact us at 858-436-7186 or email at [email protected].